© 2019 Baptist Health. All Rights Reserved.

 Children are affected too.
-About 1 of every 5 youths ages 13 to 18 has had, or currently has, a serious mental illness, according to the National Institute of Mental Health.
+About 11% of youths ages 13 to 18 has had, or currently has, a serious mental illness, according to the National Institute of Mental Health.

 Depression isn't normal for seniors.
 Depression isn't normal for anybody.
 Effective medical treatment is available for seniors with depression.

 Suicide talk is serious.
-According to Mental Health America, 80 percent of people considering suicide give some sign of their intentions.
+According to Mental Health America, 80% of people considering suicide give some sign of their intentions.
 If someone talks about or threatens suicide, listen and take their concerns seriously.

 Ignoring mental illness costs big.
 According to some estimates, mental illness costs the nation tens of billions of dollars.
 Programs that improve and speed up diagnosis and treatment reduce the total cost of mental illness.

 There is hope.
 Treatment can help relieve symptoms for people with mental illness.
 Talk to your healthcare provider if you or someone you love needs help.